-Lorraine has always loved of food, entertaining, and organizing events.
+Lorraine has always had a love of food, entertaining, and organizing events.
 She earned her BA in Design from BYU, and her background includes art, sewing, event management, leadership training, and couture cake design.

 After college, Lorraine worked for Covey Leadership Center, Red Lion Hotels, and Microsoft, working in Human Resources and Program Coordination.
 Lorraine started her high-end custom cake business, Sweet Lorraine Cakes, in Seattle in the year 2000.

 Donna came to BYU in 2005, first working in the old Cannon Center and then moved to the MTC.
 She joined the Catering Team in 2008.
 Donna is at the front desk and handles the student hiring and scheduling.
 She also processes the billing that goes through the Catering system.
 Donna enjoys working with the students and helping be their “mom away from home.”